Cost & Pricing

 Published 2026-04-01 · Updated 2026-04-15

-The three dominant fee models in 2026
+The three dominant fee models

-Contingent fees are quoted as a percentage of first-year base salary or OTE.
-The UK market in 2026 is broadly 18 to 25 per cent on placement, with some firms quoting 15 per cent for high-volume work and others quoting 30 per cent or more for niche specialist seats.
-On a Sales Director search the fee is comparable to a retained engagement but the work the recruiter does for the fee is materially different.
-Pay attention to what is included in the engagement, not just the headline number.
+Contingent fees are quoted as a percentage of first-year remuneration and paid only on placement.
+The model suits volume, well-defined seats with a deep pool of active candidates.
+On a senior commercial search the headline fee can look similar to a retained engagement, but the work the recruiter does for it is materially different.
+Pay attention to what is included in the engagement, not just the number.

 What you are actually paying for